 This policy is available from the School office and on the School website for parents, staff, and pupils to access when and as they wish.
-Rules relating to the School code of conduct when online, and e-safety guidelines, are displayed around the School and are reflected in our Safeguarding and Child Protection Policy.
-E-safety is integrated into the curriculum in our whole School approach and during EMC2 lessons and form time where personal safety, responsibility, and/or development are being discussed through PSHE and RSE.
+Rules relating to the Pupils Code of Conduct when online, and E-safety guidelines, are displayed around the School and are reflected in our Safeguarding and Child Protection Policy.
+E-safety is integrated into the curriculum in our whole School approach and during Even More lessons and form time, where personal safety, responsibility, and/or development are being discussed through PSHE and RSE.